Uvalde school shooting: Inaccurate initial statements by Texas authorities

-City Hall meeting with Steven McCraw on June 2
+City Hall meeting with Steve McCraw on June 2

 On June 2, nine days after the mass shooting, there was a private meeting at Uvalde City Hall.
 The gathering was arranged by Governor Greg Abbott's office, due to "rising tensions between Uvalde officials."
-Gov. Abbott's general counsel and his chief of staff Luis Saenz were both in attendance as mediators.
+Abbott's general counsel and his chief of staff Luis Saenz were both in attendance as mediators.
 Various Uvalde civic leaders were also present, including mayor Don McLaughlin, county judge Bill Mitchell, local district attorney Christina Mitchell Busbee, county attorney John Dodson, local police officials, Uvalde assistant city manager Joe Cardenas, and Uvalde city attorney Paul Tarski.

-During the meeting, a one-page document titled "narrative" was given to Steven McCraw, the state's top police official.
+During the meeting, a one-page document titled "narrative" was given to McCraw, the state's top police official.
 This was presented to him by city attorney Paul Tarski.
 Uvalde city officials then pressured McCraw to publicly endorse their storyline and hold a press conference in which he was asked to change his depiction of events into a version more favorable to their liking: one in which "the quick arrival of officers at the school" would be promoted, highlighting "their success in containing the gunman."
 The "narrative" document was made available to The New York Times following a public information request.

-The city claimed, "There was zero hesitation on any of these officers’ part, they moved directly toward the gunfire" and "The total number of persons saved by the heroes that are local law enforcement and the other assisting agencies is over 500."
+The city claimed, "There was zero hesitation on any of these officers' part, they moved directly toward the gunfire" and "The total number of persons saved by the heroes that are local law enforcement and the other assisting agencies is over 500."
 The document defended the delayed police response prior to final confrontation with the gunman, stating that time was "not wasted but each minute was used to save lives of children and teachers" and that "Absent the shields, every U.P.D. officer was of the opinion that breaching the door was suicide."
-However, according to The New York Times, "Some of the footage from the scene raises questions about the city’s account.
+However, according to The New York Times, "Some of the footage from the scene raises questions about the city's account.
 Video from the hallway of Robb Elementary ... made clear that shields began arriving in the hallway outside the classrooms long before the officers moved in."

-The city's description of events also conflicted with Steven McCraw's previous statements to the public, in which he portrayed a scene where officers had not adhered to standard training procedures.
+The city's description of events also conflicted with McCraw's previous statements to the public, in which he portrayed a scene where officers had not adhered to standard training procedures.
 The hour-long meeting was "heated", and voices were raised.
 McCraw refused to endorse the city's narrative as presented to him, saying that he disagreed with their summary.
 District attorney Busbee also objected to the city's narrative and argued her point with the Uvalde city attorney, saying she was "concerned with the release of inaccurate or incomplete information."